 - Excessive muscle loading, such as picking up a heavy object

-- The contraction of strained muscles typically restricts adequate blood flow to the area, causing ischemia and lactic acid accumulation.
-Lactic acid accumulation itself can initiate muscle spasms.
+- The contraction of strained muscles typically restricts adequate blood flow to the area.

-- Depending upon the muscle’s location, its contraction can put pressure on a nearby nerve.
+- Depending on the muscle’s location, its contraction can put pressure a nearby nerve.
 Termed nerve entrapment or compression, muscles squeezing a nerve can illicit intense radiating pain.

 - A muscle strain can disrupt the body’s musculoskeletal balance.
 Postural distortion is the body’s mechanical method of protecting and compensating for an injury.
-Unfortunately, this distortion off the body’s midpoint sets the individual up for a perpetuation of muscle strains, contractions and even more pain.
+Unfortunately, this distortion off the body’s midpoint sets the individual up for perpetuation of muscle strains, contractions, and even more pain.

 Lumbar Disc Problems

-Many disc abnormalities are actually a result of the aging process.
+Many disc abnormalities are a result of the aging process.
 Although pain from a herniated disc may come on suddenly, its cause generally occurs gradually, sometimes taking years to develop.
 Starting in young adulthood, discs naturally begin to dry up.
 The most likely location for changes to begin is the lower lumbar region, at the disc between the fourth and fifth lumbar vertebrae.
-Medical professionals speculate that this disc is most vulnerable due to the stress accentuated by the spine’s lumbar curve.
+Medical professionals speculate that this disc is most vulnerable due to the spine’s lumbar curve stress.

 As a result of the degeneration associated with aging, the disc slowly loses its ability to bounce back.
-In the first stage of anatomic abnormality, the soft interior of the disc bulges outward.
+The disc’s soft interior bulges outward in the first anatomic abnormality stage.
 This bulging disc presses against the ligament holding it in place.
-The pressure on the involved ligaments can pull on and therefore strain nearby muscles, resulting in lumbar muscle spasms.
+The pressure on the ligaments can pull on and strain nearby muscles, resulting in lumbar muscle spasms.
 Additional pain can ensue because the pressured ligament can impinge neighboring nerves.
 A worsening of this condition leads to disc herniation, where the inner core of the disc extrudes back into the spinal canal.

 Breaking the Cycle

 Fortunately, massage therapists practicing NMT have the tools to break the chain of events that can follow a lumbar strain.
-NMT uses trigger points to identify and release pain referral patterns that are typical of lumbar strains in the following ways:
+NMT uses trigger points (acutely sensitive spots) to identify and release pain referral patterns that are typical of lumbar strains in the following ways:

-- The application of static pressure on a trigger point disperses any built-up lactic acid, allowing the affected muscle to accept a clean supply of oxygen and blood flow.
+- Applying static pressure on a point to loosen the fibers thus stimulating blood flow to the area (which was previously deprived of adequate blood flow and oxygen).
 This circulation can release entrapped nerves and stop a muscle’s spasm.

 - Because NMT involves postural evaluation, the practitioner can identify and treat the muscular source of a painful spasm pattern.

-- Additionally, NMT involves muscle fiber stretching to correct the imbalances fostered by unintentional muscular contraction.
+- NMT uses muscle fiber stretching to correct the imbalances fostered by unintentional muscular contraction.

-In our society, lumbar spasms are one of the most encountered conditions prompting healthcare visits.
-As endorsed by the American Academy of Pain Management, including NMT in a massage therapy session can save your clients from the intense and unremitting pain of lumbar muscle spasms.
+In our society, lumbar spasms are a commonly encountered condition prompting healthcare visits.
+Including NMT in a massage therapy session can save your clients from the intense and unremitting pain of lumbar muscle spasms.

 Earn continuing education credit for this article contained in our Low Back Pain series.
 Click here to enroll.